tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/DataCaching.md

 - if the key is not present then a method is executed which returns the data from a persistent medium, e.g. a database
 - when data is retrieved from the persistent medium, it is stored in both L1 and L2 caches, under the key and an expiration policy

 The above logic is encapsulated in the [HybridCache](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.hybrid.hybridcache) abstract class.
+There is no `IHybridCache` interface.

 Consider the signature of the `HybridCache.GetOrCreateAsync<T>()` method.